Orson Welles: Citizen Kane

-RKO rejected Welles's first two movie proposals, but agreed on the third offer—Citizen Kane.
-Welles co-wrote, produced and directed the film, and he performed the lead role.
+RKO rejected Welles's first two movie proposals, but agreed on the third—Citizen Kane.
+Welles co-wrote, produced, directed and starred in it.
 Welles conceived the project with screenwriter Herman J. Mankiewicz, who was writing radio plays for The Campbell Playhouse.
-Mankiewicz based the original outline of the film script on the life of William Randolph Hearst, whom he knew socially and came to hate after being exiled from Hearst's circle.
+Mankiewicz based the original outline of the film script on the life of William Randolph Hearst, whom he knew and came to hate after being exiled from Hearst's circle.

-After agreeing on the storyline and character, Welles supplied Mankiewicz with 300 pages of notes and put him under contract to write the first draft screenplay under the supervision of John Houseman.
+After agreeing on the storyline and character, Welles supplied Mankiewicz with 300 pages of notes and put him under contract to write the first-draft screenplay under the supervision of John Houseman.
 Welles wrote his own draft, then drastically condensed and rearranged both versions and added scenes of his own.
 The industry accused Welles of underplaying Mankiewicz's contribution to the script, but Welles countered the attacks by saying, "At the end, naturally, I was the one making the picture, after all—who had to make the decisions.
 I used what I wanted of Mank's and, rightly or wrongly, kept what I liked of my own."